knpuniversity/symfony2-series/knpu/episode2/auto-login.rst

 This code might look strange, and I don't want you to worry about it too much.
-The basic idea is that we create a token, which holds details about the user, and then pass this into Symrony's security system.
+The basic idea is that we create a token, which holds details about the user, and then pass this into Symfony's security system.

 Call this method right after registration::